susmitadas6299/Blinkit-Sales-Data-Analysis-Project/README.md

 # Blinkit-Sales-Data-Analysis-Project
-Data analysis of Blinkit dataset using Excel, Python, and Power BI to explore sales performance, product categories, and outlet insights.
+A full Blinkit sales analysis workflow with Excel, SQL, Python, and Power BI, from cleaning to visualization.